Kansas Military and Veterans Benefits

 Kansas Homestead Refund for Disabled Veterans and Surviving Spouses: The Kansas Department of Revenue offers a Homestead Refund for Disabled Veterans, their Surviving Spouse and the Surviving Spouse of a Service member killed in the line of duty.

 The Homestead Refund is a rebate program for the property taxes paid by homeowners.
-The refund is based on a portion of the property tax paid on a Kansas resident’s home.
-The appraised value of the home cannot exceed $350,000 and the maximum refund is $700.
+The refund is based on a portion of the property tax paid on a Kansas resident’s home up to $700.
+The appraised value of the home cannot exceed $350,000 and total household income cannot exceed $56,450.

 Who is eligible for the Kansas Homestead Refund for Disabled Veterans and Surviving Spouses?
 To be eligible a Veteran must be a Kansas resident, honorably discharged, and have a 50% or more permanent service-connected disability rating from the VA.
 Unremarried Surviving Spouses of deceased disabled Veterans are also eligible to claim a refund.
-Applicants must provide an original Veterans Disability Determination Letter or letter from a Regional VA office that includes a disability date prior to January 1 of the taxable year.
+Applicants must provide a VA Benefit Summary Letter that indicates a disability date prior to January 1 of the taxable year.

 Back to top